-Small Regional Presenters provides funding for regional communities to program and present shows in their area.
+Small Regional Presenters provides funding for community groups and not for profit organisations in regional Victoria to program and present shows in their area.
 It also supports skills development and capacity building by encouraging presenters to develop long term plans and audience development strategies.

 Who can apply

-- Regional community presenters that are current members of Regional Arts Victoria and do not receive organisational or multi-year funding through Creative Victoria; or
+- Regional community presenters that are incorporated not-for-profit organisations and do not receive organisational or multi-year funding through Creative Victoria.

 - Local Government Authorities that do not receive organisational or multi-year funding through Creative Victoria.